informatics-lab/covid19-dataset-documentation/README_data.md

 ## License

-_Users are required to acknowledge the Met Office as the source of these data by including the following attribution statement in any resulting products, publications or applications: “Contains Met Office data licensed under the Open Government Licence v3.0”_
+_Users are required to acknowledge the Met Office as the source of these data by including the following attribution statement in any resulting products, publications or applications: <br>"Contains Met Office data licensed under the Open Government Licence v3.0"_

 This data is made available under [Open Government License](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).